What is it like to work at annex?

 How does annex produce?

 Annex Theatre provides artists with a substantial "grant"—around $12,000 in volunteer labor and resources ranging from rehearsal space and poster printing to snacks at tech—to allow artists to produce their art with little to no personal or financial risk.
 We provide a small stipend at the end of the process, a token of our gratitude and something to potentially recoup some costs you may incur during the process, like a parking ticket.
 But we know you're doing it for more than a stipend or even name recognition.
 You're doing it for love, just like we are.
-That's why we choose plays that our artists are passionate about and need to be done at Annex.
+That's why we choose productions that our artists are passionate about and need to be done at Annex.

 Artists interested in performing at Spin the Bottle receive promotion to the Annex audiences and Capitol Hill Art Walk crowd.
 Performers can add guests to a 2-for-1 guest list for half-price tickets and receive 2 drink tickets as a thank you.